uhm-descartes/uhm-descartes.github.io/_pages/research/fundamental.md

 insights on how to enhance equitable and inclusive clean energy transitions in the nation and beyond.

-* Disease detection from ECGs and epidemics modeling, leveraging perhaps the largest pediatric ECG dataset (collected and curated by one of the PIs).
+* [Healthcare](https://uhm-descartes.github.io/research/healthcare), particularly disease detection from ECGs and epidemics modeling, leveraging perhaps the largest pediatric ECG dataset (collected and curated by one of the PIs).
 Native Hawaiians and Pacific Islanders are affected by heart diseases at a higher rate, and the unique geography of Hawaii